Abdullah-Rady/Town-Prosperity-Optimization-AI-Agnet/README.md

 ## Features

-- **Search Algorithms:** The agent utilizes various search algorithms, including Depth-First Search (DFS), Breadth-First Search (BFS), heuristic search, and A* to efficiently explore the solution space.
+- **Search Algorithms:** The agent utilizes various search algorithms, including Depth-First Search (DFS), Breadth-First Search (BFS), Iterative Deepening Search (ID), Greedy Seach, heuristic search, and A* to efficiently explore the solution space.

 - **Prolog Implementation:** Additionally, a Prolog implementation using a knowledge base and predicate logic is provided.
 This implementation allows for a logical representation of the problem domain and facilitates intelligent reasoning.

-## Usage

-To use the AI agent:

-1. Clone the repository.
-2. Choose the appropriate search algorithm or Prolog implementation based on your preferences or requirements.
-3. Run the agent with the desired input parameters, considering the town's budget, resource constraints, and other relevant factors.

 ## Folder Structure

 - **/src:** Contains source code for the AI agent.
 - **/prolog:** Includes Prolog implementation files for knowledge base and predicate logic.

-## Contributing

-Contributions are welcome!
-Feel free to enhance existing algorithms, improve the Prolog implementation, or suggest new features.
-Please follow the contribution guidelines in the `CONTRIBUTING.md` file.

 ## License